Why you should have the vaccine

 Whooping cough vaccine and flu vaccine

-It's recommeded that all pregnant women have the whooping cough vaccine from week 20 of each and every pregnancy.
+It's recommended that all pregnant women have the whooping cough vaccine from week 20 of each and every pregnancy.

 You can have your flu vaccine at the same time as your whooping cough vaccine.
 Don't delay your flu vaccine so you can have both at the same time.